litakk/codeEvday/README.md

-# codeEveryDay-
+# codeEveryDay

-A daily challenge: coding every day for 365 days.
-Exploring HTML, CSS, Tailwind CSS, JavaScript, TypeScript, Vue.js, and React.
+A personal challenge to code every day for 365 days.
+Focusing on building real-world projects using HTML, CSS, Tailwind CSS, JavaScript, TypeScript, React, and Next.js.